 The ether and emission theories were the other two theories competing with SRT.
-The ether (or classical absolute space) theory was apparently ruled out decisively by the MMX null result.
+The ether (or classical absolute space) theory was ruled out decisively by the MMX null result.
 However, it was supported by the Sagnac effect.

-Ritz's emission theory was the most straight forward theory to explain the MMX null result, but it failed to explain the Sagnac effect.
-Many experiments showed that the speed of light is independent of the motion of source or mirror, such as the Albert Michelson moving mirror experiment (1913) and the Q.Majorana experiments and many others.
-Modern experiments using radiating elementary particles in annihilation moving at speeds comparable to the speed of light detected no dependence of the speed of light on the speed of its source.
+Emission theory was the most straight forward theory to explain the MMX null result, but it failed to explain the Sagnac effect.
+Many experiments showed that the speed of light is independent of the velocity of source or mirror, such as the Albert Michelson moving mirror experiment (1913) and the Q.Majorana experiments and many others.
+Modern experiments using elementary particles as moving sources of radiation, such as the 'positron in annihilation in flight' experiment, use elementary particles moving at speeds comparable to the speed of light detected no dependence of the speed of light on the speed of the source.
 The de Sitter's argument of binary stars is considered to be the last blow on emission theories, although this argument was criticized after many years by Fox.

-A clear evidence to support emission theory was the one claimed by Bryan G. Wallace, from observation of radar data of the planet Venus.
+An evidence claimed to clearly support emission theory was the one reported by Bryan G. Wallace, from observation of radar data of the planet Venus.